MYO-Sport/MYO-Sport-App/README.md

 MYO-Sport
 ============

-This repository contains the Flutter-based project "MYO-Sport."
-It is a mobile application that _\[briefly describe the purpose or main features of the app\]_.
+This repository contains the Flutter-based project "MYO-Sport" MYOSPORT is an application which allows sporting organizations to organize their clubs & teams right from a phone.

 Installation
 ------------